 I never dreamed I would end up doing what I’m doing, writing being the exception.
 You never know what might happen to you in life!

 My companion website, or blog is http://www.laughingcoyoteproductions.com.
-In that blog I have created a character The Laughing Coyote, whose job it is to say all kinds of crazy things in order to create hilarity, and wisdom through the lense of the paradoxical trickster.
-“Reality,” on that website is up for grabs.
+In that blog I have created a character The Laughing Coyote, whose job it is to say all kinds of crazy things in order to create hilarity, and wisdom through the lens of the paradoxical trickster.
+“Reality,” on that website is up for grabs with different kinds of adult humor.

 I am not affiliated, nor do I claim to be affiliated with any particular set of practices or peoples.
-I am thankful for those people and those wisdom traditions that have educated me into these earth-based practices, but my practice is eclectic and generic.
+I am thankful for those people and those wisdom traditions that have educated me into these earth-based practices, but my practice is eclectic and generic and mostly developed through my own direct experience.

 The Spirit World has told me that my medicine house is that of Jaguar and that I’m the current incarnation of a line of female Jaguar House Shamans: #13 specifically.
 Thus, I practice under the protection and auspices of the House of the 13th Jaguar.